What is the circular economy?

 - The benefits to society are equally extensive.
 First and foremost is the reduction of health hazards caused by waste and pollution.
 At the same time, improved design enables producers and consumers to reuse and recycle more.
 Keeping valuable resources circulating in the economy supports the market for secondary products and materials across all regions.
 Not only does this create new jobs, it also satisfies consumer demand for better, longer-lasting products.
 And additional job opportunities are created to remanufacture, maintain, and repair products that are part of a product-as-a-service business model.

 - And finally, the circular economy is lucrative.
 It makes businesses more resilient and better prepared to deal with unexpected changes.
 Companies are less dependent on the volatile prices of raw materials, protecting them from geopolitical crises and safeguarding supply chains already threatened by climate change events such as natural disasters.
 Another advantage to this model is that it fosters scenarios where products are rented or leased.
-This allows businesses to learn about customer usage patterns and behaviors and improve customer satisfaction and loyalty.
+This allows businesses to learn about customer usage patterns and behaviours and improve customer satisfaction and loyalty.

 Examples of the circular economy